nidhhoggr/chirp-export-analyzer/README.md

 ## NOTE

-Mismatched only take into considerations every other filed besides the channel number and name.
+Mismatches only take into consideration every field besides the channel number (name Location in the list below) and name.
 As a result, channels with the same settings but a different channel name or number will *NOT* be considered a mismatch.
 The following list is the name of the columns export from chirp in their respective order:

  * Location
  * Name